Wilton Rancheria: History

 For many years, ancestors of the Wilton Rancheria Miwok lived along the Cosumnes River until 1958.
-The tribal members are descendants of the Plains and Sierra Miwok, who lived and prospered in the Sacramento Valley long before encounter with European explorers and colonists.
+The tribal members are descendants of the Plains and Sierra Miwok, who lived and prospered in the Sacramento Valley long before encountering European explorers and colonists.
 In their own language, mi-wuk means "people".

 Between March 1851 and January 1852, three commissioners negotiated eighteen treaties with representatives of some of the indigenous population in California.
 These were never ratified by the Senate, as required to have the force of law, nor were they even discussed in Congress, according to available records.
 The documentation was hidden for more than 50 years.

 The tribe's status was terminated in 1958 under the California Rancheria Act, at a time when the federal government believed that assimilation of Native American tribes was the best policy.
 It passed legislation to terminate the federal status under its Indian termination policy of several tribes within the boundaries of the United States.

 After termination in 1958, the Wilton Rancheria Tribe suffered long-term adverse effects, such as a: 62% unemployment rate, median annual income of $20,000, 38% without health insurance, and a college graduation rate of 14%.

 In the 1970s, the policy of termination was reconsidered by President Richard M. Nixon and Congress, which began to favor Indian self-determination.
 In part this was due to widespread Native American activism stressing their assertion of sovereignty and seeking more control over their affairs.

 In the 1990s the Wilton Rancheris reorganized their government and officially requested the US to formally restore their federal recognition.
 They sued in court, receiving a ruling in 2009 from the US District Court Judge.
 Based on the documentation of evidence of longstanding federal recognition, due to multiple treaties negotiated with its representatives in the 19th century, the tribe had its federal recognition restored on June 13, 2009.

 The tribe developed and passed a constitution in 2011, to create the basis for an elected government with four branches.
 They set up the framework for a structural government.
 The Federal Register, Vol. 78, No. 176, Notices 55731, states that the Tribe had designated boundaries of the Service Delivery Area (SDA) of Sacramento County, California.

 The Tribe has enrolled numerous members, and a 36-acre portion of land for its reservation was taken into trust by the federal government, to restore some portion of its previous land.
 It plans to develop the Wilton Rancheria Elk Grove Resort and Casino on this land, to generate revenue for tribal welfare and education, and won a ruling in its favor by the courts to enable it to do so.
 It also seeks to attract customers and visitors.

+In November 2024, the Tribe purchased a majority ownership stake of Sacramento Republic FC, becoming the first Native American Nation to hold majority ownership of a men's professional sports team.